tytydraco/yessleep/out/Posting_before_I_head_into_the_mountains_will_explain.md

 I'm really scared now but I can't stay here.
 I have to go out to the woods.
 I'll leave the climbing gear behind, it'll be fine...
 I just have to get out of town.

-This is just a prank right?
+This is a prank right?
 I just won't climb to be safe.

 This can't be happening.